genovo-ai/memg-core/doc/MEMG_CORE_IMPLEMENTATION_BLUEPRINT.md

   ```
 - **Test It**: Add memory, query Qdrant to verify payload.

+## Retrieval Pipeline

+- Date scoping uses created_at exclusively in v1.
+If/when update semantics are introduced, updated_at will be re-added as the primary filter.

 ## Next: Release & Community
 - After these, tag v0.1: git tag v0.1 && git push --tags.
 - Add CONTRIBUTING.md: "Welcome PRs!
 I (benevolent dictator) review all."